munificent/craftinginterpreters/book/a-virtual-machine.md

 if (morning) WAKE_UP();
 ```

-The intent is to execute body statements of the macro body only if `morning` is
+The intent is to execute both statements of the macro body only if `morning` is
 true.
 But it expands to:

 ```c